wildfish/django-dashboards/docs/index.rst

 ..
-Datorum documentation master file, created by sphinx-quickstart on Thu Oct 27 14:05:56 2022.
+Wildcoeus documentation master file, created by sphinx-quickstart on Thu Oct 27 14:05:56 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Datorum's documentation!
+Welcome to Wildcoeus's documentation!
 ===================================

 .. toctree::